OsbornePro/NovaKey-Daemon/PROTOCOL.md

 ## 6. Server-side validation

-After decrypting the payload, NovaKey applies the same checks as v2 with updated version:
+After decrypting the payload, NovaKey-Daemon applies the same checks as v2 with updated version:

 ### 6.1 Version & msgType